 Not keen on trying these clever hacks?
 Check out our Electric Wine Bottle Opener Reviews & Buying Guide.

-Whether it’s a real emergency or you just grew tired of using corkscrews, these clever hacks can help you get through that last hurdle of enjoying your favorite wine.
-While you’re at it, learn how to properly hold your wine glass and know the best wines to get for your mini-bar to make your wine experience even better!
+Whether it’s a real emergency or you just grew tired of using corkscrews, these clever hacks on how to open a wine bottle without a corkscrew can help you get through that last hurdle of enjoying your favorite wine.

 Do you know other ingenious ways of how to open a wine bottle without a corkscrew?
 Share your trick in the comments.